deanmarchiori/NEDMABA/README.md

-# Meta-Analysis of Clinical Phenotype and Patient Survival in Neurodevelopmental Disorder with Microcephaly, Arthrogryposis, and Structural Brain Anomalies Due to Bi-allelic Loss of Function Variants in SMPD
+# Meta-Analysis of Clinical Phenotype and Patient Survival in Neurodevelopmental Disorder with Microcephaly, Arthrogryposis, and Structural Brain Anomalies Due to Bi-allelic Loss of Function Variants in SMPD4

 ## Abstract